In-person Humanitarian Training Course

 1. extensive insight into the needs of people affected by conflict, disaster, and displacement

-4. gain opportunities to collaborate and network with colleagues working for diverse range of international, governmental, and nongovernmental humanitarian agencies
+4. opportunities to collaborate and network with colleagues working for diverse range of international, governmental, and nongovernmental humanitarian agencies

 IDHA COurse